robstave/ArduinoComponentSketches/ACS-85 ATTiny85 sketches/ACS-85-0120/README.md

 The first sketch is just me looking at the WIKI and seeing if I can do part of that.
 This is almost exactly like the first 2 steps in https://en.wikipedia.org/wiki/Phase_distortion_synthesis without the windowing.

+An additional bool pin 0 applies a dampening to the last few values as in step 3 of above.
+Its subtle, but makes the resonance sweep a bit more evident.

 In this case, the value of the waveform is just the ramp.
 There is no envelope to the wave so it is just a piece of it.

 It would be dead simple to have this point to a wave table,  ( See ACS-85-121 )